Selling Your Home in California: Legal Aspects You Need to Know

 When selling a home in California, buyers have certain rights and responsibilities:

-- Disclosure Obligations: Sellers must tell buyers about any important facts about the property that might affect its worth or desirability, like asbestos.
+- Disclosure Obligations: Sellers must inform buyers about any important facts about the property that might affect its worth or desirability, such as asbestos.

 - Legal Compliance: It is very important to follow the rules set by the state.
-This includes giving a Transfer Disclosure Statement that lists any problems with the property.
+This includes giving a Transfer Disclosure Statement listing any property problems.

 When you do these things, you can avoid legal problems.